Invariant means for the wobbling group: Acknowledgements

 \section{Acknowledgements}

 We thank R.~Tessera for interesting conversations and for allowing us to include Theorem \ref{Rom}.
 We also thank Y.~de Cornulier for useful remarks on the presentation of Section \ref{section_on_wobbling_group}.
 We are grateful to R.~Grigorchuk for providing us with numerous comments and suggestions that improved the paper a lot.
-In a preliminary version of this paper our results were not stated in terms of random walks but rather in term of the validity of equation \eqref{eq=Sobolev}.
+In a preliminary version of this paper our results were not stated in terms of random walks.
 U.~Bader, B.~Hua and A.~Valette suggested a connection with recurrence of random walks and B. Hua pointed out \cite[Theorem 3.24]{Woess} to us.
-We thank them for this suggestion and for other valuable comments.
+We thank them, and especially A.~Valette, for this suggestion and for many other valuable comments.
+Finally we thank Narutaka Ozawa for his Remark \ref{rem=taka}.